 Love is in the air!
-Humphrey has a new neighbourhood puppy pal.
-They are so cute together.
-You’ll see him pop up sometimes on our Instagram during play dates.
-This toy was created for their wild playtime.
-The DIY double loop dog tug toy might look a little unusual, but was created for function and fun.
+Humphrey has a new neighbourhood puppy pal!
+No, we haven’t grown the furfamily, but you’ll see our new friend Cooper pop up sometimes on our Instagram during play dates.
+This DIY double loop dog tug toy might look a little unusual, but was created for function and fun.
 With two loops and two stick tugs, there are plenty of grab points and play options for multiple dogs and humans.
 Humphrey has even figured out how to play tug with himself by using a paw with one loop and his mouth with the other.
 Quite hilarious to watch.
 Oli and I have been in on the fun with Humphrey and Cooper, too.
 This toy has been working (playing) hard!

-Weaving the Double Loop DIY Dog Tug Toy
+How to Make a DIY Double Loop Dog Tug Toy

 To create your own similar toy, you will need: